learn-co-curriculum/ruby-methods-readme/README.md

 The bareword `greeting` will execute the body of the defined method.

-Next up, we'll learn how to pass information into methods via method arguments.
+Next up, we'll learn how to pass information into methods using method arguments.